andreacangiani/ATSC/README.md

 1. Finite Element Methods for Navier-Stokes Equations, Vivette Giraut & Pierre-Arnaud Raviart, Springer, 1986
 2. Mathematical Aspects of Discontinuous Galerkin Methods, Daniele Antonio Di Pietro & Alexandre Ern, Springer, 2012
+3. Introduction to Numerical Methods for Variational Problems, Hans Petter Langtangen & Kent-Andre Mardal, Springer, 2019
-3. Programming - Principles and Practice Using C++, Bjarne Stroustrup, Addison-Wesley, May 2014
+4. Programming - Principles and Practice Using C++, Bjarne Stroustrup, Addison-Wesley, May 2014

 These books provide in-depth coverage of the course material and can serve as valuable resources for further study.